 LUNCHES / TEAS FOR DAY STUDENTS

-A pre-paid cashless pin system is available for parents of day students who wish to have their child(ren) avail of lunch or tea.
-An online account must be set up for each student and payments are made online.
-For further details of the system please review ‘Lunch Cards’.
-Full information on the scheme will be provided at a later date.
+A pre-paid cashless pin system is available for parents of day students who wish to have their child(ren) avail of a 3-course lunch option or; for all students who wish to avail of morning break snacks.
+An online account must be set up for each student and payments are made online through our Catering Partner – Sodexo.
+Full details of the login procedure will be forwarded to you prior to the start of term.

 For further information or clarification on school fees, payment of fees or fee support please contact: